 Formerly a frontier town, Salisbury has been touched by some of the greatest names and events of American history.
 George Washington visited the town during his southern tour in 1791.
 Daniel Boone grew up exploring the country outside Salisbury before he blazed trails in the wilderness.
 Andrew Jackson studied law in Salisbury before being admitted to the North Carolina Bar.
 The city was also home to a famous Confederate prison now surrounded by a historic national cemetery.
 Salisbury boasts a growing arts community, four colleges and a diverse group of business professionals.

 With its convenient location, off of I-85 between Charlotte and the Greensboro and Winston-Salem areas, travel to Salisbury is a breeze.
 Bonus point: you can take the train.
-Amtrak travels to Salisbury and will drop you right in the heart of downtown.
+Amtrak travels to Salisbury and will drop you right in the heart of downtown with plenty of places to stay nearby.
 There’s an original experience waiting for you here.

 Explore more of what Salisbury, NC has to offer and begin planning your next visit to Rowan County.

 Located on the corner of West Innes and South Jackson Streets, Bell Tower Green is 1 full city block located in historic Downtown Salisbury across from First Presbyterian Church.
 The park…